-55 Josh Rogin.
+57 Josh Rogin.
 "Steinberg: No Need for Another Iran Sanctions Bill."
 Foreign Policy: The Cable.
 June 15, 2011.

-Suggesting that Congress appears increasingly willing to sanction crude oil purchases from Iran, in the 111th Congress, Representative Sherman introduced H.R.
-6296, which, in Section 202, would amend ISA to make sanctionable "long term agreements" to buy oil from Iran-agreements that would involve large, up-front payments to Iran for purchases of oil over a long period of time.
+Section 202, would amend ISA to make sanctionable "long term agreements" to buy oil from Iran-agreements that would involve large, up-front payments to Iran for purchases of oil over a long period of time.
 A provision of that bill would have extended ISA sanctionability to any energy project conducted with NIOC, anywhere in the world.
 An amended version of the bill was introduced in the 112th Congress (H.R.
 1655, introduced April 15, 2011).

 Another bill, H.R.
-1905, contains language restating the provisions of ISA and would:
+1905, contains language restating provisions of ISA and would:

-- Add two sanctions to the available ISA menu: a ban on visas for the principal officers or controlling shareholders of sanctioned firms (and their subsidiaries, parents, and affiliates); and application of any ISA sanction to these persons. - Require the President to impose at least six out of the expanded ISA menu of 11 available sanctions. - Would subject to ISA sanctions any purchases of Iranian oil or gas if the Revolutionary Guard is involved in the transaction (production or sale of that gas or oil). - States that it is U.S. policy to support those in Iran seeking democracy. - Would require an Administration report listing all persons who are members of named Iranian government institutions, including high ranking Revolutionary Guard officers and ban visas for the named individuals. - Contains elements similar to H.R.
-740 on Securities and Exchange Commission (SEC) disclosures.
+- Add two sanctions to the available ISA menu: a ban on visas for the principal officers or controlling shareholders of sanctioned firms (and their subsidiaries, parents, and affiliates); and application of any ISA sanction to these persons. - Require the President to impose at least six out of the expanded ISA menu of 11 available sanctions. - Subject to ISA sanctions any purchases of Iranian oil or gas if the Revolutionary Guard is involved in the transaction (production or sale of that gas or oil). - State that it is U.S. policy to support those in Iran seeking democracy. - Require an Administration report listing all persons who are members of named Iranian government institutions, including high ranking Revolutionary Guard officers - and ban visas for the named individuals. - Contain elements similar to H.R.
+740 on Securities and Exchange Commission (SEC) disclosures, discussed further below.

-Another Senate bill that focuses primarily on economic sanctions and proliferation sanctions is S.1048, introduced May 23, 2011.
+A Senate bill that focuses primarily on economic sanctions and proliferation sanctions is S.1048, introduced May 23, 2011.
 (A companion measure, H.R.
 2105, was introduced in the House on June 3, 2011.)
 Among other provisions, this bill:

 - States (Section 101) that it is the policy of the United States to prevent Iran from acquiring a nuclear weapons capability. - Primarily targets affiliates of the Revolutionary Guard for sanctions, and expands the list of sanctions (adding a ban on financing, aid, or investment) to be imposed on violators named under the Iran, Syria, North Korea Non-Proliferation Act, discussed above. - Like H.R.
 1905, subjects to ISA sanctions purchases of Iranian oil or gas in which the IRGC or its affiliates are involved.
-Unlike H.R.1905, S. 1048 (Section 123) also mandates sanctions (ban on U.S. government contracts and ban on imports to the United States) of any entity determined to have conducted any commercial or financial transaction with the IRGC or its affiliates. - Would sanction foreign firms that participate in energy-related joint ventures with Iran outside Iranian territory. - Would prohibit ships to put into port in the United States if the vessel entered a port in Iran, North Korea, or Syria any time 180 days prior.
+Unlike H.R.1905, S. 1048 (Section 123) also mandates sanctions (ban on U.S. government contracts and ban on imports to the United States) of any entity determined to have conducted any commercial or financial transaction with the IRGC or its affiliates. - Would sanction foreign firms that participate in energy-related joint ventures with Iran outside Iranian territory. - Would prohibit ships to put into port in the United States if the vessel entered a port in Iran, North Korea, or Syria any time 180 days prior. - Like H.R.
+1905, would deny visas to senior officials of Iran, but extends that to North Korea and Syria, and does not define specific government agencies in Iran whose members shall be named by the Administration.

-- Like H.R.
-1905, would deny visas to senior officials of Iran, but extends that to North Korea and Syria, and does not define specific government agencies in Iran whose members shall be named by the Administration. - Provides for sanctions against any person determined to be providing or acquiring militarily useful equipment to/from Iran, North Korea, or Syria. - Contains Iran human rights-related and SEC disclosure provisions similar to bills discussed below.
+- Provides for sanctions against any person determined to be providing or acquiring militarily useful equipment to/from Iran, North Korea, or Syria. - Contains Iran human rights-related and SEC disclosure provisions similar to bills discussed below.